Chat Completions

 high Extended reasoning 50% of max tokens

-• For Claude models: Temperature is forced to 1.0 when reasoning is enabled
+• Claude models: Temperature is forced to 1.0 when reasoning is enabled

 Value Description